willcl-ark/lnproxy/README.md

 ## Regtest Testing

 Testing currently uses 4 terminal windows, these could also be screen/tmux sessions if you prefer.
-Lets start, but not connect or use the 3 C-Lightning nodes:
+Lets start, but not connect or use, the 3 C-Lightning nodes:

     cd ~/lnproxy_src/lightning
     # switch to fish shell